 Dulwich Film screened ‘Swallows & Amazons’(1974), produced by Richard Pilbrow and directed by Claude Whatham.
-The film was introduced by Sophie Neville, Suzanna Hamilton and Sten Grendon who played the Swallows.
+The programme was introduced by Sophie Neville, Suzanna Hamilton and Sten Grendon who played the Swallows.
 They answered questions about how it was made after the screening at the Michael Croft Theatre.

 Michael Croft founded the National Youth Theatre.
 One of his students was Simon Ward, who went on to star as James Herriot in the film version of‘All Creatures Great and Small’, which Claude Whatham directed in 1974 after finishing ‘Swallows & Amazons’.
-Sophie Neville was invited to watch the filming in Yorkshire, meeting Anthony Hopkins and members of the cast and crew who had worked on Swallows & Amazonsin 1973.
+Sophie Neville had been invited to watch the filming in Yorkshire, meeting Anthony Hopkins and members of the cast and crew who had worked on Swallows & Amazonsin 1973.
 Brenda Bruce played Mrs Harbottle and Wilfred Josephs composed the music, Terry Needham was the Location Manager and Ronnie Cogan the Hairdresser.

 ‘I didn’t meet James Herriot until I worked in production at the BBC on Russell Harty in 1982.
 He was charming – an incredibly confident man.
 I don’t remember his wife being interviewed but she came with him to the studio and struck me as being terribly nice.
 She wore a proper dress, which is more than could be said for anyone else in the Green Room.’

 Sophie Neville gave a 40th anniversary talk on ‘Filming Swallows & Amazons in 1973′ for members of The Arthur Ransome Society gathering for their AGMat Brockenhurst College in the New Forest.
 ‘Swallow’ , the dinghy from the 1974 film,was moored at Buckler’s Hard on the Beaulieu River for members to sail.

 Arthur Ransome’s boat The Nancy Blackett ~ The Goblin in Arthur Ransome’s book ‘We didn’t Mean to Go to Sea’ was also the Solent for this event and for the Old Gaffers Yogaff regatta at Yarmouth, Isle of Wight